MHValdez/CS_361_Recommender/README.md

 # CS_361_Recommender

-An Express server that recommends blackjack strategy based on current state of play.
+This is a microservice provided for a partner's application.
+The application is a Discord bot blackjack game.
+This microservice is an Express server that recommends a blackjack strategy from a lookup table based on the current state of play.

 Dependencies:
 - express